alpacon

 • starred: Whether alpamon is starred

-• osquery_version: osquery version (osquery is used by alpamon to gather system information)
+• osquery_version: Version of osquery (osquery is used by alpamon to collect system information)

-• uptime: Time since the system has booted
+• uptime: Time elapsed since the last system boot

 Following URLs provide more detailed information about a server.